• Skip to main content

 The ingredients needed to make the beef pozole laid out and labeled.

-• Beef – What you see in the picture is chuck beef roast chopped into pieces.
+• Beef – What you see in the picture is beef chuck roast chopped into pieces.
 Any 1-inch beef works well.

 • Hominy – Fresh hominy is time consuming and tedious to make.
 Here, we’re using canned and rinsed corn hominy.